Last Updated: June 5, 2026

 Tasks 1 and 2 are both 10 days in duration.
 Those are working days defined by the project calendar.
 Friday, January 1st, is a nonworking exception in the project calendar, so Tasks 1 and 2 are not scheduled to start until the 4th, right after the weekend.
 Observe the planned start date in Project Information.

-Assign the 7 Day Calendar to Task 1 by double-clicking on the task to open Task Information, going to the Advanced tab, and selecting that calendar.
+Assign the 7 Day Calendar to Task 1 by double-clicking on the task to open Task Information, going to the Advanced tab, and selecting that Calendar.
 Do the same for Task 3, a Manually Scheduled task.
 Note any differences.
 You should be able to explain what is happening from a scheduling perspective.

 Figure 4.18 Assigning a base calendar to a task.